 Within the brackets you specify the arguments.
 Arguments give extra information to the function.
-In this case, the argument x says of which set of numbers (vector) the mean should be computed (namely of b).
+In this case, the argument x says of which set of numbers (vector) the mean should be computed.
 Sometimes, the name of the argument is not necessary: mean(b) works as well.